hanglee1205-hub/insight/README.md

    <td colspan="3" >
 <ol>

-<li>The tracking data quality is low, mainly due to bugs during app/web release.
+<li>Ecommerce Platform: The tracking data quality is low, mainly due to bugs during app/web release.

 <li>The issue can be detected late and cause big data loss.